-If you or a loved one has suffered a catastrophic injury because of someone else’s negligence, you may be entitled to compensation.
+You may be entitled to compensation if you or a loved one has suffered a catastrophic injury because of someone else’s negligence.
 The New York personal injury attorneys of Harris Keenan & Goldfarb have over 80 years of combined experience fighting for compensation for people who were injured by the actions of others.
-We aggressively negotiate and tenaciously litigate for the rights of clients who have suffered a catastrophic injury.
+We aggressively negotiate and tenaciously litigate for the rights of clients who have suffered catastrophic injuries.

 We place your needs first and foremost.
 Our experience and skill are responsible for our record of success in personal injury cases.
 The award-winning attorneys of Harris Keenan & Goldfarb are recognized as being among the leading attorneys in New York.
 Several of our lawyers have been designated as Super Lawyers.

 This designation is given to attorneys who have met high standards within their field.
 The attorney goes through a rigorous selection and evaluation process.
-The selection committee may then designate them as a Super Lawyer.
+The selection committee may then designate them as Super Lawyers.

 Attorneys at Harris Keenan & Goldfarb have also become members of the Million Dollar Advocates Forum.
 Attorneys in the Forum are chosen after they have demonstrated skill, experience, and excellence in advocacy.
 This is demonstrated by consistently winning million and multimillion-dollar verdicts and settlements.

 Call our office today at 800-724-6529 to schedule your confidential consultation with an attorney who will aggressively fight for your rights and seek fair compensation to cover the cost of your catastrophic injury.

 What are Catastrophic Injuries?

 Outside the legal and medical community, the definition of” catastrophic” can vary.
 However, for legal purposes, a catastrophic injury is a life-changing injury that affects both the individual and their family members and loved ones.